owntech-foundation/examples/TWIST/DC_DC/independent/README.md

 This example will implement two independent power outputs, each with its own voltage reference.

-!!! attention Are you ready to start ?
+!!! warning "Are you ready to start ?"
     Before you can run this example:
-    - you **must** have successfully gone through our [getting started](https://docs.owntech.org/core/docs/environment_setup/).
+    - you **must** have successfully gone through our [getting started](https://docs.owntech.org/latest/core/docs/environment_setup/).
-    - ideally, you should have successfully gone through our [Voltage Mode Example](https://docs.owntech.org/examples/TWIST/DC_DC/buck_voltage_mode/)
+    - ideally, you should have successfully gone through our [Voltage Mode Example](https://docs.owntech.org/latest/examples/TWIST/DC_DC/buck_voltage_mode/)

 ## Hardware setup and requirement